IoT Security Solution Structure

 To accomplish all this, the cloud-based IoT Security app works with Palo Alto Networks next-generation firewalls, logging service, and update server, and optionally with Panorama and integrated third-party products.
 These elements of the IoT Security solution collaborate to carry out the following tasks:

-- Firewalls with IoT Security subscriptions collect information about network traffic and forward their logs to the logging service, which streams such metadata to IoT Security for analysis.
+- Firewalls with IoT Security subscriptions collect information about network traffic and forward their logs to the logging service, which streams metadata to IoT Security for analysis.

 - The update server provides firewalls and Panorama with a regularly updated device dictionary file of device attributes (profile, vendor, category, and so on) that Security policy rules use for device identification, orDevice-ID.